Zombibi: Plot

-Joris doublecrosses the others and leaves with the money, and a zombie bites Nolan.
+Joris double-crosses the others and leaves with the money, and a zombie bites Nolan.
 When Nolan begins vomiting green slime, he requests they kill him; after several unsuccessful attempts to bludgeon Nolan to death, they abandon him.
 Both Mo and Tess call Aziz and ask for help.
 Caught between his brother and his girlfriend, Aziz decides to first help his brother.
 Kim and Aziz rescue Jeffrey and Mo, but they end up stranded at a playground.
 They are rescued by the Barachi brothers, who, in a video game sequence, defeat the zombies and then leave.
 When the group arrives at the shelter, soldiers refuse to assist Aziz in rescuing Tess, and he steals a truck.
 The others join him, and they set off for the office building.
 Jeffrey, now armed with a minigun, holds off the zombie hordes while Aziz, Mo, and Kim work their way up the building, only to find out that Tess was already rescued by a former lover.

 Furious at the pointlessness, Kim leaves on her own and randomly encounters Tess, who has now transformed into a zombie.
 At the same time, Aziz and Mo reach the building's roof, where a Russian commando explains his plan to blow up the building.
 Before he can, he is bitten, turns into a zombie, and bites Mo, who decides to stay behind and use the detonator.
 Aziz finds Kim just as she beheads Tess, and Aziz hurriedly explains about the explosives.
 Jeffrey, who has climbed the entire building while toting his minigun, follows them back down the staircase.
 As zombies swarm Mo, he triggers the explosives, and the building collapses; Aziz, Kim, and Jeffrey escape with the help of the Barachi brothers.
-When they triumphantly return to the shelter, they see the soldiers suck the blood from survivors.
-Aziz says that he hates vampires, and they prepare for another fight.
+When they triumphantly return to the shelter, they discover the zombified soldiers already cocooned into vampires sucking blood from their victims.
+Aziz says that he hates vampires, as he and his team prepare for another fight.

+Cast

 Release

 Zombibi was released on 16 February 2012 in the Netherlands, where it grossed $302,777.

+Home media

+The film was released on DVD and Blu-ray in the Netherlands on 24 May 2012.
 It was released on DVD in the UK on 12 September 2012, and in the United States on 10 June 2014.